chiara-latronico/Gallica-Onstage/README.md

 ### Lenticular Lens
-Link to the Lenticular Lens job where the Gallica URIs are matched against the Onstage ones based on different algorithms: </br>
+Link to the Lenticular Lens job where the Gallica URIs are matched against the Onstage ones using different algorithms: </br>
 <https://recon.diginfra.net/?job_id=929b6be5c54024773a9c0b29f3206861>

 #### Follow up